 It was early July and I had been circling our Peak 8 neighborhood on foot when I nearly tripped over a plentiful fruiting in the road bed atop a ditch near my apartment.
 Climbing down into the ditch yielded a good perspective up its steep side, and a hidden world of bright red gems hiding under the low foliage.
 Forget all those hours spent seeking small glimpses of red at our old place.
 These were the real deal, many tiny handfuls as reward for climbing down into the ditch to get at them.

-Of course, that’s keeping in mind that the ditch is not the best place for wild-food foraging.
-Though it’s not Interstate 70, where the plants on the right-of-way are probably covered in high concentrations of arsenic and other car-spewed chemicals, vehicles still do pass by fairly regularly.
+Of course, that’s keeping in mind that the ditch is not the best place for wild food foraging.
+Though it’s not Interstate 70, where the plants on the right-of-way are undoubtedly coated in high concentrations of arsenic and other car-spewed chemicals, vehicles still do pass by fairly regularly.
 On top of that, they use magnesium chloride on the roads in winter, and who knows how that impacts the plants?
-And it appears, too, that dandelions on Breckenridge’s public roadsides merit a good toxic dousing, despite the fact that they are not on the noxious weed list.
+It appears, too, that dandelions on Breckenridge’s public roadsides merit a good toxic dousing, despite the fact that they are not on the noxious weed list.
 So there’s always the possibility of drift from that as well.
 (Forager looks skyward and shakes fists in despair).

-Obviously, better places to gather wild strawberries are those that are less trafficked.
+Obviously, better places to gather wild strawberries are less trafficked.
 They really do like a diverse range of habitats—from dry, open hillsides to forested spots with dappled light—the latter being likely to fruit later.

 Keep in mind that if you collect from sandy spots, you run the risk of getting sand in your berries.
 In such cases, I simmer my slightly sandy strawberries and strain the sweet juice through a coffee filter, discarding the pulp.
 But to find them in a good forest is a special treat, because the fruit of the berries is lovely too, worth that hour spent prone on hands and knees gathering them.

-Wild strawberries are found throughout the United States, pretty much everywhere except Nevada and the Deep South.
-In the Midwest (at 45 degrees N latitude and 1,000 feet in elevation), they generally ripen in June and last through the start of July, according to Sam Thayer’s harvest calendar in Nature’s Garden (2010), which includes useful estimates for calendar adjustments based on elevation changes and distances from the reference point.
+Wild strawberries are found throughout the US, pretty much everywhere except Nevada and the Deep South.
+In the Midwest they generally ripen in June and last through the start of July, according to Sam Thayer’s harvest calendar in Nature’s Garden (2010), which includes useful estimates for calendar adjustments based on elevation changes and distance from the reference point.

 If you live above 9,000 feet in the Rocky Mountains, on the other hand, the season is just beginning.
 I have found fruiting wild strawberries well into fall here in the high country, so if you don’t find them tomorrow, it doesn’t mean you’re not going to find them.
 The best thing to do is to learn the leaves, spot them in a variety of habitats, and keep an eye out.